simon-ritchie/apysc/docs_src/source/timer_repeat_count.md

 # Timer class repeat_count setting

-This page will explain the `Timer` class `repeat_count` argument setting.
+This page explains the `Timer` class `repeat_count` argument setting.

 ## What argument is this?

-The `repeat_count` argument setting will determine the max handler calling number.
-If you specify the 10 value, then a timer will call the handler 10 times and will stop.
+The `repeat_count` argument setting determines the max handler calling number.
+For example, if you specify the 10 value, a timer calls the handler 10 times and stops.

 ## Basic usage

 You can set the `repeat_count` parameter at the `Timer` constructor.
-The following example will set the timer with the 100 times `repeat_count` value when you click the rectangle.
+The following example sets the timer with the 100 times `repeat_count` value when clicking the rectangle.

-If the rectangle was moved 100 times (100-pixels to the right) then the timer will stop.
+If the timer moves the rectangle 100 times (100-pixels to the right), the timer stops.

 ```py
 # runnable